Skip to content

 Pay close attention to the results on the skin.
 Are you leaving behind stray hairs or an uneven finish?
 That’s a classic sign of misaligned blades.
 More importantly, if a client ever complains of irritation or you see the blades are causing redness, stop immediately.
 This often happens when the cutting blade extends beyond the stationary blade, creating a sharp edge that can easily nick the skin.
 This isn't just a performance issue; it's a critical safety concern.

-How Often Should a Pro Adjust Their Blades?
+How Often Do Pros Adjust Their Blades?

 For consistent, professional results, blade adjustment should be part of your regular routine, not just something you do when there’s a problem.
 A great rule of thumb is to check your blade alignment weekly.
 This quick inspection can catch minor shifts before they affect your work.
 It’s also essential to tune your Andis T-Outliner right out of the box.
 Factory settings are a good starting point, but they’re rarely perfect for the precise work you do.